suiramdev/42-libft/README.md

 # libft

+libft is a library that I use for 42 school projects that are C coded.

+## The branches

 This repository is separated into two branches.
 The main one is the stable version, while the `project` branch is the moulinette version.